By Erik Galicia

 “The thing about this campus is that it’s not gated,” Serrano said.
 “I think it’s pretty scary that anyone can come in and do things unnoticed.”

-Serrano also suggested that professors should be required to lock their doors at the beginning of class in an attempt to shield students from ICE.
+Serrano also suggested that instructors should be required to lock their doors at the beginning of class in an attempt to shield students from ICE.

 “I can bring the issue to the other two presidents (in the district) and the student trustee,” Angel Contreras, Associated Students of Riverside City College president, said about Serrano’s suggestion.